geowarin/blog-src/content/post/2018/2018-02-25-what-I-did-wrong-as-a-CTO.md

 Hence the rule: "every SQL query shall have an ORDER BY clause".

+> As Lukas Eder pointed out in the comments:
+> If you don't need ordering, you should always avoid it, as ordering mostly incurs an O(N log N) operations
+> (apart from those rather rare cases where you can pull the data directly from an index).

 You can probably overcome those inconsistencies by setting up a CI build where your tests run against Postgres.

 But more importantly, we were not able to take full advantage of features like